eml10n/digisecdirectory/content/en/_index.md

 W﻿e also flag certain tools as:

-* Freemium – this tool is available for free but additional storage, bandwidth, or other features are available with a paid upgrade; and
+* Freemium – this tool is available for free but additional storage, bandwidth, or features are available with a paid upgrade; and
+* Premium – this tool is only available with paid subscription; and
 * Closed Source – this tool does not have publicly available and verifiable source code.

 S﻿ome tools are grouped into special categories like: